Chattisinghpora, Pathribal, and Barakpora massacres

 The Chattisinghpora, Pathribal, and Barakpora massacres refer to a series of three closely related incidents that took place in the Anantnag district of Jammu and Kashmir between 20 March 2000 and 3 April 2000 that left up to 49 Kashmiri civilians dead.

 The Chattisinghpora massacre

-Wearing Indian Army fatigues and their faces masked, the unknown gunmen arrived into the village in military vehicles in two groups at opposite ends of the village where the two gurdwaras were located.
-The militants marched from home to home, introducing themselves as Indian Army personnel, with some dabbing their faces in Holi colours and one conspicuously drinking from a bottle of rum, and ordered every male member of the household come out for security checks.
+Wearing Indian Army fatigues and their faces masked, the terrorists arrived into the village in military vehicles in two groups at opposite ends of the village where the two gurdwaras were located.
+The terrorists marched from home to home, introducing themselves as Indian Army personnel, with some dabbing their faces in Holi colours and one conspicuously drinking from a bottle of rum, and ordered every male member of the household come out for security checks.
 They ordered them to line up in front of the gurdwaras and opened fire, killing thirty-five Sikhs.

 Aftermath

 The massacre was a turning point in the Kashmir issue, where Sikhs had usually been spared from militant violence.

 Shortly after the massacre, hundreds of Kashmiri Sikhs gathered in Jammu, shouting anti Pakistan and anti Muslim slogans, criticising the Indian government for failing to protect the villagers, and demanding retaliation.